 The physical characteristics of the site consist of flat (0-15%) grades that generally slope from the northeast to the southwest.
 Elevations on the site range from 12 to 15 feet above sea level.
 The existing site is developed and includes an existing building located in the center of the lot, with an asphalt parking lot to the north.
-Vegetation around the developed portion of the lot consists of established grasses and some landscape areas.
+Vegetation around the developed portion of the lot consists of established grasses.